by Joshua Heston (State of the Ozarks Journal, October 29, 2010)

 You see, the Smallin family homesteaded this patch of land in the 1850s.
 Smallin Cave became a center of the growing pioneer community.
 For generations folks came to the cave for Monday-morning-clothes washing, for Sunday-after-church-picnicking and through-the-week berry picking.

-Bolger locked them out, charging admission to everyone.
-“During the Civil War,” wrote Bolger in a promotional brochure, “this cave was used as a munitions warehouse by the Union Forces.
+Bulger locked them out, charging admission to everyone.
+“During the Civil War,” wrote Bulger in a promotional brochure, “this cave was used as a munitions warehouse by the Union Forces.
 Their powder kegs and cannonballs were placed far back into the cave safely hidden from marauding Confederate raiders.
 The ammunition was used by General Lyons Union Forces at the bloody battle of Wilson’s Creek on August 9, 1861.”

 Ninety-five year-old Parch Corn Holler resident, Miss Kathryn (Wills) Parsons remembers her grandmother scoffing at the notion of Union troops hiding at Smallin.
 “Funny how all those soldiers managed to stay a secret with us washing our clothes there every Monday,” her grandmother had said.